Former St. Cloud City Hall to be Demolished Next Week - NewsBreak

 Former St. Cloud City Hall to be Demolished Next Week

 ST. CLOUD -- The former St. Cloud City Hall building will be coming down next week.
-Mayor Dave Kleis says the small part of an attached structure on the west side of...1390granitecitysports.com
+Mayor Dave Kleis says the small part of an attached structure on the west side of...minnesotasnewcountry.com

 ST. CLOUD -- The former St. Cloud City Hall building will be coming down next week.
-Mayor Dave Kleis says the small part of an attached structure on the west side of...1390granitecitysports.com
+Mayor Dave Kleis says the small part of an attached structure on the west side of...minnesotasnewcountry.com

 Comments / 0